 Carla Miotto-Benedict, a mother of two teenagers and an eight-year-old in Hamilton, Ont, has been through the back-to-school drill many times.
-She understands the pressures that come with outfitting kids for that first day and week of school and knows that peer pressure is real.
+She understands the pressures that come with outfitting kids for school and knows that peer pressure is real.

 “My friend has this, my friend has that,” is often the preamble she hears from her girls before discussing what is going to be bought for school.
 With kids closely following fashion and wanting to be seen wearing the latest trend, parents need to devise strategies about how they’ll balance their children’s desires for nice things with their financial reality.

 She says that a parent’s best chance of maximizing their family dollar is by looking ahead.
-Keep an eye out for bargains and sales year-round, not just during the weeks preceding school’s start in late August or September.
+Keep an eye out for bargains and sales year-round, not just during the weeks around school’s start.

 “Keep an open mind,” she says.
 “Off-season shopping is a great money-saver.
 If you know your child’s size, pick it up on clearance.
 If it’s too big at the time of purchase, keep it until your child grows into it.”

-“Go to Dollarama and get a plain binder then decorate it with stickers,” she says.
-“Now you’ve got your own one-of-a-kind binder” – customized and inexpensive, to boot.
+“Go to Dollarama and get a plain binder, and then decorate it with stickers,” she says.
+“Now you’ve got your own one-of-a-kind binder”—customized and inexpensive, to boot.

 Lifestyle expert Vicky Sanderson is the mother of two grown children.
-By the end of their kids’ back-to-school years, she had the process down to a science.
+By the end of their kids’ back-to-school years, she had the process down to an art form.
 “One of the biggest challenges was that so much back-to-school shopping was expected to be done before we actually went back to school,” she says.
 “The fact is, you don’t really know beyond a few basics what’s needed until your child is back in the classroom, because every year and every teacher is different.”

 Her solution?
 “If you know in June who your child’s teacher is going to be in September, you can pay them a quick visit and ask if there are things he or she particularly wants the kids to have, and if so, you can keep your eye out for sales during the summer.”
 This makes for a more focused back-to-school shopping experience, saving you time and money.